intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 needed for a specific information to be provided, along with analysis of the security and privacy implications of that information.

+## Protecting Information and Authentication {#auth}

+Some simple forms of information often exist in cleartext form, e.g, ECN bits from routers are generally not authenticated or integrity protected.
+This is possible when the information exchanges do not carry any significantly sensitive information from the parties.
+Often these kind of interations are also advisory in their nature (see also section {#impact}).

+In other cases it may be necessary to establish a secure channel for communication with a specific other party, e.g., between a network element and an application.
+This channel may need to be authenticated, integrity protected and confidential.
+This is necessary, for instance, if the particular information or request needs to be share in confidence only with a particular, trusted node, or there's a danger of an attack where someone else may forge messages that could endanger the communication.

+Authenticated integrity protections on signalled data can help ensure that data received in a signal has not been modified by other parties, but both network elements and endpoints need to be careful in processing or responding to any signal.
+Whether through bugs or attacks, the content of path signals can lead to unexpected behaviors or security vulernabilities if not properly handled.

+However, it is important to note that authentication does not equal trust.
+Whether a communication is with an application server or network element that can be shown to be associated with a particular domain name, it does not follow that information about the user can be safely sent to it.

+In some cases, the ability of a party to show that it is on the path can be beneficial.
+For instance, an ICMP error that refers to a valid flow may be more trustworthy than any ICMP error claiming to come from an address.

+Other cases may require more substantial assurances.
+For instance, a specific trust arrangement may be established between a particular network and application.
+Or technologies such as confidential computing can be applied to provide an assurance that information processed by a party is handled in an appropriate manner.

+## Minimize Information {#minimize-info}

+Each party should provide only the information that is needed for the other parties to perform the task for which collaboration is desired, and no more.
+This applies to information sent by an application about itself, information sent about users, or information sent by the network.

+An architecture can follow the guideline from RFC 8558 in using explicit signals, but still fail to differentiate properly between information that should be kept private and information that should be shared.

+In looking at what information can or cannot easily be passed, we need to consider both, information from the network to the application and from the application to the network.

+For the application to the network direction, user-identifying information can be problematic for privacy and tracking reasons.
+Similarly, application identity can be problematic, if it might form the basis for prioritization or discrimination that the application provider may not wish to happen.

+On the other hand, as noted above, information about general classes of applications may be desirable to be given by application providers, if it enables prioritization that would improve service, e.g., differentiation between interactive and non-interactive services.

+For the network to application direction there is similarly sensitive information, such as the precise location of the user.
+On the other hand, various generic network conditions, predictive bandwidth and latency capabilities, and so on might be attractive information that applications can use to determine, for instance, optimal strategies for changing codecs.
+However, information given by the network about load conditions and so on should not form a mechanism to provide a side-channel into what other users are doing.

+While information needs to be specific and provided on a per-need basis, it is often beneficial to provide declarative information that, for instance, expresses application needs than makes specific requests for action.

+## Limiting Impact of Information

+Information shared between a network element and an endpoint of a connection needs to have a limited impact on the behavior of both endpoints and network elements.
+Any action that an endpoint or network element takes based on a path signal needs to be considered appropriately based on the level of authentication and trust that has been established, and be scoped to a specific network path.

+For example, an ICMP signal from a network element to an endpoint can be used to influence future behavior on that particular network path (such as changing the effective packet size or closing a path-specific connection), but should not be able to cause a multipath or migration-capable transport connection to close.

+In many cases, path signals can be considered to be advisory information, with the effect of optimizing or adjusting the behavior of connections on a specific path.
+In the case of a firewall blocking connectivity to a given host, endpoints should only interpret that as the host being unavailable on that particular path; this is in contrast to an end-to-end authenticated signal, such as a DNSSEC-authenticated denial of existence
+{{?RFC7129}}.

 ## Minimum Set of Entities

 It is recommended that a design identifies the minimum number of